ResearcherSchool of Public Health and Community

-Currently working as a researcher (postdoc) at Occupational and Environmental Medicine in the research group Sound Environment and Health (link).
-My research mainly concerns the area of hearing and health in relation to noise and psychosocial stress exposure at work.
-The focus is on female-dominated workplaces in school and health care and touches on gender aspects in the field of Occupational and Environmental Medicine.
+Currently working as a researcher at Occupational and Environmental Medicine in the research group Sound Environment and Health (link).
+My research mainly concerns the area of hearing and health in relation to noise and psychosocial stress exposure in female-dominated workplaces, particularly in preschool and health care, and touches on gender aspects in the field of Occupational and Environmental Medicine.

-In addition to research, I have taught at the Audionom program since 2011, mainly in audiological diagnostics and linguistics and phonetics.
-Today I am involved as an external lecturer.
-I have also, together with the audiology clinic in the region, run a project towards implementing Equal Care in clinics and education.
-I currently work 20-40% in the audiology clinic at Sahlgrenska with hearing and balance diagnostics.
+In addition to research, I have taught at the Bachelor programme in Audiology since 2011, mainly in audiological diagnostics and linguistics and phonetics.
+Today, I am involved only as a guest lecturer.
+I currently also work at the audiology clinic (Sahlgrenska Hospital) with hearing and balance diagnostics.